 One of the things that is scary about having a WordPress site is that since so many people use WordPress, hackers tend to target it.
 On the other hand, one of the best things about having a WordPress site is that so many people have a vested interest in keeping it secure.

-This past week, a major security threat was launched against over 90,000 vulnerable WordPress sites, according to ars technica.
+Hardly a month goes by when a major security threat isn’t launched against over 230 million vulnerable WordPress sites.
 Matt Mullenweg, the founder of WordPress, explained the threat in a recent blogpost.
-Hosting companies such as Hostgator worked tirelessly to reduce the threat to their clients.
+Hosting companies such as LiquidWeb work tirelessly to reduce the threat to their clients.

 What can a WordPress site owner do to make sure his website or blog is secure?
 The technical details can be overwhelming, but it really comes down to some common-sense steps:

 1. Don’t use the default admin as your username.